 Visit the Markets in Falmouth and Montego Bay

 The markets in Jamaica are full of craft goods and fresh fruits.
 This is another one of my favourite travel activities to do—it’s a nice way to have a little cultural exposure while trying amazing foods.
 Speaking of, if you want a good jelly (what they call young, green coconuts here) you’ll want to head to the market.

 I love coconut water, so having it fresh just makes it 100 times better!
 Plus, it’s perfect for quenching your thirst and hydrating you on a hot day.
 I also tried star apple and Jamaican pineapple while I was there.
 To me, nothing is better than local fresh fruits.

 Rose Hall Great House Haunted Night Tour

-This blog post about things to do in Jamaica is brought you in collaboration with Air Transat, Visit Jamaica and the Royal Decameron Cornwall Beach.
+This blog post about things to do in Jamaica and vacationing in Jamaica is brought you in collaboration with Air Transat, Visit Jamaica and the Royal Decameron Cornwall Beach.
 Thank you for supporting the brands that support me.